 For now, the only advice on this I’ll give you is that you shouldn’t take five classes in your first semester, and for the love of god, don’t take six, probably ever.
 Unless, that is, you’re planning on never going out, never getting sleep, never getting involved in extracurriculars (which can often be much more edifying than your classes themselves), and never having a waking minute unclouded by unbearable agony.
 Obviously, there are those who can handle it, and they eventually will, but you have absolutely no way of knowing whether you’re one of those people until you’ve had experience with taking college-level classes in a college environment.
 (I keep this tidbit from the articles of before, but if -and when- I do this, I’ll give you a summary of my experience.)

-The first way is looking at WesMaps.
-If you don’t know, this is a comprehensive list of every class that you could possibly take this year.
-They’re organized mostly by department, but if you click on one of the certificates, course clusters, or interdisciplinary programs, they’ll bring you to classes that are relevant to those programs (often classes already listed under standard majors and departments).
+The best and perhaps only way (other than word of mouth) is looking at WesMaps: Wesleyan’s online course catalog.
+The classes are organized mostly by department, but if you click on one of the certificates, course clusters, or interdisciplinary programs, they’ll bring you to classes that are relevant to those programs (often classes already listed under standard majors and departments).

 When you click on a class in WesMaps, it will bring you to that class’s page, complete (usually) with a blurb describing the class, basic information (How many credits is it?
 What gen-ed and major requirements does it fulfill?
 What are the prerequisites?), a list of books you’ll need and readings you’ll do, assignments you’ll have throughout the course, and the times of each section.
 It will also have the name of the professor or professors who are teaching it for the semester.
 That leads into my next point, about professors themselves.

 As for the actual decision of which classes to choose, that’s up to you in the end.
-I’ve given you my advice on breadth and variety, but ultimately it comes down to your personal choice.
-Anything I’ve said here can (and has often) been overridden by the sentiment of “but I reeeeeally want to take this!”
+You’ve gotten the Wesleying advice on breadth and variety, but ultimately it comes down to your personal choice.
+Anything we’ve said here can (and has often) been overridden by the sentiment of “but I reeeeeally want to take this!”
 So basically, do whatever you want.
 Take risks, do cool stuff, succeed, fail, learn.
 Don’t be afraid to do college.
 It’s kind of fun.